Watch this online YouTube video on Business Analyst skills for better understanding:

-Business Analysts usually deal with data and relevant coding.
-So, learning a programming language is essential for becoming a Business Analyst.
-Languages such as R and Python help them deal with analyzing big data.
-They should also be able to work on database management systems.
-For this, languages like SQL help them extract data from databases and also create and modify the data.
+Business analysts usually deal with data and relevant coding.
+So, learning a programming language is essential for becoming a business analyst.
+Programming languages, such as R and Python, help business analysts in dealing with big data.
+Business analysts should also be able to work on database management systems.
+For this, languages such as SQL help them to extract, create, and modify data from databases.

-Programming languages and databases required for a Business Analyst are:
+Programming languages and databases required to be known by a business analyst are:

 Data visualization is a required skill for transforming raw data into actionable digital representations.
-Data visualization skills help Business Analysts assist clients in understanding the data and making strategic choices to meet their needs.
+Data visualization skills help business analysts to assist clients in understanding the data and making strategic choices to meet their needs.

-The following are the visualization tools you need to work on to become a Business Analyst.
-Mastering these tools will add more value to your Business Analyst skillset.
+The following are the visualization tools that you need to work on to become a business analyst; mastering these tools will add value to your skillset:

 Preparing for an interview?
 Check out our Business Analyst Interview Questions.

-Let’s start with the most important one on the list, i.e., communication skills.
-Communication is the most significant of all the skills required for Business Analysts.
-The main role of Business Analysts is to provide solutions for business development.
-They should be capable of sharing their ideas and views with their team in such a way that they are able to make their point clear and precise.
-This job role also involves meeting with clients and stakeholders on a daily basis.
-The professionals have to make sure that the clients understand their point, and excellent communication skills are needed to make that happen.
+Communication is the most significant of all the skills required for business analysts.
+Their main role is to provide solutions for business development.
+They should be capable of sharing their ideas and views with their team in such a way that they are able to convey their point clearly and precisely.
+This job role also involves meeting with clients and stakeholders on a daily basis; so, the professionals have to make sure that the clients understand their point.
+All of this requires excellent communication skills.

 Here are a few tips to improve your communication skills:

-- Although you are good at the verbal language that is used in your office space, it gets complex when you deal with clients who are from different geographical areas.
-Listening will help you understand the different accents people generally use.
+- You may be good with the verbal language that is used in your office space, but it gets complex when you are dealing with clients who are from different geographical areas.
+Listening will help you understand the different accents that are generally used around the world.
 While conversing, listening to how your friends and colleagues from different parts of the world talk, or even watching movies, can help you with improving your communications skills.
 So, first, listen carefully!

-- Then, start speaking.
-When you listen to some new words or sentences, get their meaning and try to use them.
-Talking with people who correct you when you get wrong will be helpful.
-You can also record your voice and listen to the accent you are using so that you can figure out where it is going wrong.
+- When you listen to new words or sentences, look up their meanings and try to use them.
+Talking with people who have superior knowledge of a language than you can be very helpful.
+You can also record your voice and listen to your way of speaking so that you can figure out where improvement is needed.

 - Prepare yourself before speaking.
-It is okay to take a few seconds while replying in any conversation.
-Take time to prepare well and then go on.
+It is okay to take a few seconds while replying to any conversation.
+Take time to collect your thoughts and then continue.

 - For people who struggle to speak with strangers, the only solution is to maintain a positive attitude.
-Start with a smile and a greeting.
-Then carefully, start your conversation.
-Try collaborating with more people even if it is tiring for you.
-You will eventually be able to overcome your fear.
+Start with a smile and a greeting, and then carefully start the conversation.
+Try collaborating with more people even if it is challenging for you.
+Eventually, you will be able to overcome your inhibitions.

-Be proficient in speaking languages.
-Improve your communication skills.
-Learn from your errors!
+Be proficient in speaking languages, improve your communication skills and learn from your errors!

-To implement any business solution or idea, the business team and the tech team must agree on the requirement and the solutions that are put forward.
-To do that, the Business Analyst should have the skills to negotiate with both teams on various terms and conditions.
+To implement any business solution or idea, the business team and the tech or IT team must agree on the requirement and the solutions that are put forward.
+To do that, a business analyst should have the skills to negotiate with both teams on various terms and conditions.

-- Patience is required to explain your point clearly and make your fellow mates convinced of your suggestions.
+- Patience is required to explain your point clearly and convince your co-workers to adopt your suggestions.

-- Interacting with your coworkers or clients in a friendly manner allows you to create an appropriate atmosphere.
-If you have positive vibes that can attract them to listen to your point, then it will be easy to convince them too.
+- Interacting with your co-workers or clients in a friendly manner allows you to create a cordial environment that facilitates making them listen to your point and convincing them of the same as well.